soulverteam/localize-please/README.md

 # localize-please
-#### Automatic localization of your Mac or iOS app using ChatGPT
+#### Automatic localization of your Mac or iOS app using the ChatGPT API

+## Motivation
+Supporting multiple languages in a Mac or iOS app is a drag, because as you add new features or tweak existing ones, you need to continually update the strings for every language you support (which can involve waiting on translators, etc).

+This tool uses OpenAI's GPT APIs (which are excellent at context-aware translation) to make update all your strings or xloc files for all your supported languages, just by running a single command.

+## What does Localize, Please do?

- localize-please  is a command-line tool that automatically translates the text content of your Mac or iOS app, using OpenAI's GPT language model.
+`localize-please` is a command-line tool that automatically translates the text content of your Mac or iOS app, using OpenAI's GPT language model.

 Use `localize-please` to translate your app into a new language, or update an existing localization whenever you add a new feature.